zentrocdot/LazyImageUpscaler/README.md

 ## Spin-Off

-<p align="justify">The internal structure of the script is organised in such a way that the user interface can be expanded to include additional methods for upscaling.
+<p align="justify">The internal structure of the script is organised
+in such a way that the user interface can be expanded to include additional methods for upscaling.
 In principle, the basic structure can always be adopted.
 Essentially, fields for input parameters must be adapted and the upscaler integrated as a function.</p>

-## Spin-Off
+## To-Do

-<p align="justify">So far I integrated the possibility to comare two images with respect to there quality.
+<p align="justify">So far I integrated the possibility to compare two
+images with respect to there quality.
 I need a seperate independent tool, which is able to compare images from different soureces like Gimp and Rawtherapee with the original image.
 This is importent to compare the results of my interface with the state of the art software tools.</p>

+<p align="justify">I have to check how to use e.g. the Stable Diffusion SD 1.5 model for upscaling.
+The stability AI upscaling models worked out of the box, the SD 1.5 not.</p>

 ## Free for Contributions

-<p align="justify">Due to a lack of time, I can only develop my tools in between.
+<p align="justify">Due to a lack of time, I can only develop my tools
+in between.
 If anyone would like this tool to be developed further, the best way is to support me with a donation as mentioned below.
-Then I can concentrate on these things and don't have to do anything else.</p>
+Then I can
+    concentrate on these things and don't have to do anything else.</p>

 ## References